CharonSSS/RSS-Origin/CREDIT.md

  	Kerbinator Fras (For Keplerian adaptation and improving and perfecting this repository page)
 	NewoEther (For writing "3D model greyscale generator") Proxima-b (For career mode adaptation)
+ 	Qazerowl (For making RSS-Origin-Less, a derivative work of RSS-Origin CelestialsPack)

 ### Special Contributors: (Ranked in alphabetical order without distinction of the extent of contribution)
 	Alice Christina